-- 12.11.1 A physical mark is the point on the ground vertically below the weighted part of the marker where it comes to rest after falling from the balloon.
+12.11.1 A physical mark is the point on the ground vertically below the weighted part of the marker where it comes to rest after falling from the balloon.
 If the marker is displaced after coming to rest or disappears subsequently from view (e.g. beneath water level), the earliest position an official or observer has seen the marker in ground contact will be taken with the accuracy available.
-Same applies, if the marker is carried on top of another balloon. - 12.11.2 An electronic mark is a track point specially identified for scoring purposes.
+Same applies, if the marker is carried on top of another balloon.

+- 12.11.2 An electronic mark is a track point specially identified for scoring purposes.
 The technical details and procedures are defined in Section II.
-If the scoring criteria defined in the TDS are not met, the competitor will not achieve a result in the relevant task.
-If no electronic mark is found in the recorded track the competitor will be scored to his nearest mark or landing position, whichever is best. - 12.12 (NOT USED)
+If no electronic mark is found in the recorded track or the scoring criteria defined in the TDS are not met, the competitor will not achieve a result in the relevant task. - 12.12 (NOT USED)